 - $$ = $30–$50

 - $$$ = over $50

 Most versatile pregnancy pillow

 If you’re looking for versatility, the Total Body pillow from Boppy covers a lot of bases.
 It can support you in multiple different positions, is contoured to fit your changing body throughout the entire pregnancy/postpartum period, and is completely machine washable (not just the cover!).

 When it comes to U-shaped pillows, the Queen Rose is at the top of its class.
-This pillow’s extra length allows it to be contoured any number of ways, including bending it into a double-C shape for bonus leg support or wrapping around yourself as a nursing pillow once your baby arrives.
+This pillow’s extra length allows it to be contoured in a number of ways, including bending it into a double-C shape for bonus leg support or wrapping it around yourself as a nursing pillow once your baby arrives.

 Reviewers seem to think it’s worth the space, though.
 One mama says, “This pillow has to have been made by elves from Narnia, and it has to have been filled with downy fluff and the fibers of unicorn hide.”
 Wow.

 - can be contoured for bonus support